Artemis Fowl II: Personality

 Colfer describes Artemis' personality at the beginning of the series as being difficult.
 A description of the twelve-year-old Artemis in The Artemis Fowl Files finds that "he may isolate himself completely from anyone wishing to be his friend and, ultimately, from his family too".
 However, Artemis also reveals in the same text that Butler is his best friend.
-Artemis later acknowledges his father, Holly, and Butler as figures of respect following the events of Artemis Fowl and the Arctic Incident.
-Following Artemis Fowl and the Eternity Code, Holly Short and Foaly both express regret at Artemis' mindwipe.
-As the series progresses, Holly describes him as a friend.
-Artemis then acknowledges that he considers Holly, Julius Root, and Mulch Diggums to be friends as well.
-Artemis realizes that his adventures and new friendships have changed him for the better.
+Later in the series, Artemis realizes that his adventures and new friendships have changed him for the better.
 Foaly later acknowledges Artemis as a friend of the People.
-Artemis admits feeling conflicted about wanting to be a criminal but also wanting to be a normal teen.
 Ultimately, Artemis uses his abilities to help the People because he feels that he owes them for the past trouble he has caused, and he misses the challenges that their problems present.

 On the other hand, his 'alternate personality' (Orion) is almost the opposite.
 He is childish and possibly over-familiar, addressing Foaly as the 'noble steed' and treating Holly as his 'fair maiden'.
 His use of language is also very different, speaking as if he is a knight in a fantastical dragon-slaying story.
-Artemis hates lollipops, as well as other desserts.
 The intention of Artemis' development has been to explore the development of a "boy [that] becomes a young man and learns that avarice is not as important as family."
 Colfer has noted that once Artemis "gets completely good, that's it" for his criminal ways.